2023 LGBT+ College Conference

 Want to learn more about the LGBT+ College Conference?

 Benefits for human resource professionals and corporate/workplace leaders:

 - Get information about challenges faced by LGBT+ employees and concrete strategies to address those challenges.

 - Interact with your peers to share information and strategies.

-- Influence the next generation of workforce and workplace leaders through interaction and infomal mentoring.
+- Influence the next generation of workforce and workplace leaders through interaction and informal mentoring.

-- Communicate your values and commitment to diversity to your employees and your customers.
+- Communicate your values and commitment to diversity to your employees and your market.

-- Registration at the 2018 LGBT+ College Conference is free, most meals are included, and you are encouraged to attend all events.
+- Registration at the LGBT+ College Conference is free, and you are encouraged to attend all events.
 We want your input and participation!
 (Corporate participants are encouraged to request support for the conference from their organization to keep the conference free for all students.)